-Big Meadows to Scotts Lake is a 6.2 mile lightly trafficked out and back trail located near South Lake Tahoe, California that features beautiful wild flowers and is good for all skill levels.
-The trail offers a number of activity options and is accessible from September until May.
+Big Meadow to Scotts Lake is a 6.2 mile lightly trafficked out and back trail located near South Lake Tahoe, California that features beautiful wild flowers and is good for all skill levels.
+The trail offers a number of activity options and is best used from September until May.

 Trailhead 2257 Elm Ave, South Lake Tahoe, CA 96150, USA

 The trail is listed incorrectly on the above map.
 This also causes for a incorrect search.

 We were snow shoeing so there was very little foot traffic plus I think in made the lake a little nicer to look at.

 It's pretty awesome the stuff Mother nature produces.
 The broken dead trees in the lake bed are worth seeing when there is 3' of snow on the ground.

 Not sure about the fence listed in below post.
 Never ran into any fence???

 It was a nice snow shoe trail and recommend it.